traVaulta/NGmanji/README.md

 And remember,

-""" In jungle you must wait, until the dice read five or eight... """
+_"In jungle you must wait, until the dice read five or eight..."_

 ## Author